 The costs accruing to spinning reserve and or load rejection reserve will depend on the market circumstances at the time.
 The following subsections step out different combinations of ancillary services and explain the rationale for accruing costs to different ancillary services when the generator is within the economic merit order or out of merit.

-&lt;sup>59 Wholesale Electricity Market Rules (WA), 1 January 2023, Rule 3.18.11.A, (online).
+Wholesale Electricity Market Rules (WA), 1 February 2023, Rule 3.18.11.A, (online).